pchinjr/praise-cage-rest-api-workshop/README.md

   if (!updated_praise) {
     return reply.status(400).send('<h1>Praise is required</h1><a href="/praises">Go Back</a>');
   }

-  if (!isNaN(index) && index >= 0 && index < praises.length) {
+  // ensure `index` is a valid number and within array bounds if (!isNaN(index) && index >= 0 && index < praises.length) {
     praises[index] = updated_praise;
   }